BlockChainIdentityVault/confirm-iOS-SnapFill-SDK/README.md

 ```

 If you don't see the overlay view changing, ensure first that the library is properly authenticated.
 A message will also be logged out if you attempt to call `setOverlayView:` before authenticating.

+## Example

+There is a [sample project](https://github.com/confirm-io/ios-ageverify-demo/tree/master/ConfirmKitExample) included in this repository that acts as a good reference for your own implementation.